 Author: Shaun Kellogg

-Open Map in a New Tab Share your Practice
+Open the map in a new tab Share your practice

 How to Use the Map

-Each dot represents a school that meets the bright-spot threshold.
-Colors indicate grade band (for example, elementary, middle, high, K–8, or combined).
-Click a dot to open a school profile card with:
+Each dot represents a school.
+Colors indicate grade band.
+Click a dot to open a school profile card with school context (county, grade band, poverty classification, enrollment) and key attendance metrics including:

 - Current (2025): the most recent annual percentage of students chronically absent

 You can zoom in to explore regional patterns and clusters.
-In many cases, you will see bright spots across urban, rural, and small-town contexts, which is a useful reminder that sustained improvement is possible in many settings, though the path may look different depending on local barriers and resources.
+In many cases, you will see bright spots across urban, rural, and small-town contexts, as well as schools with low and high concentrations of poverty.
+This is a useful reminder that sustained improvement is possible in many settings, though the path may look different depending on local barriers and resources.

 Interpreting Responsibly